 Students will have access to the network and the Internet both in class time and after hours.
 Personal use, i.e. use other than to support class work, must be carried out in after-hours time.
-The Rec Centre room is available for after-hours use.

-The college residential situation presents a unique situation to that of other schools.
+The College residential situation presents a unique situation to that of other schools.
 Students are provided with access to the network and the Internet to enable them to have similar access to what they would have at home.
 This requires a high level of trust and responsibility from those students using the computer network.
 Unreasonable usage will be monitored.